 - benefit from Vancouver’s strategic coastal location and strong regional marine industry

-- take courses with a cohort of like-minded peers — a group of engaged and ambitious professionals working in industries that include advanced materials manufacturing, clean energy engineering, software, green bio-products, integrated water management and urban systems
+- take courses with a cohort of like-minded peers — a group of engaged and ambitious professionals working in industries that include advanced materials manufacturing, clean energy engineering, software, integrated water management and urban systems

 - develop professional networks with top researchers, industry partners and motivated graduate students